-Hardy kiwi is an appealing option in those places where the climate is too rough for real kiwi.
-Another plus: the foliage is robust and is persistent from early spring to late autumn.
-Hardy (mini) kiwi is also attractive for pergolas, covered alleys, for building a roof of leaves... and also as espalier fruit on facades.
-Ornamental kiwi may be an interesting alternative.
+Hardy kiwi is an interesting option in those places where the climate is too harsh (cold) for real kiwi.
+Its foliage is robust and remains from early spring to late autumn.
+Hardy kiwi is particularly suited for pergolas, arbours, for creating a green canopy. etc., but are sometimes also cultivated on facades and are therefore presented here as espalier fruit.
+Ornamental kiwi can also be an attractive alternative.

 The table at the bottom of this page shows all trellis (wire rope) designs that are compatible with the hardy kiwi.
-Choose a trellis in the medium, or even better- heavy / massive ranges.
+Choose a trellis in our medium, or even better- heavy / massive ranges.
 The trunk should be trained just like a grapevine trunk would be.
-It's vital to guide the kiwi plant so that the main shoots and trunk won't wind around the trellis wires or lattices -- the exact procedure is described in more detail in the wisteria section, as the danger of structural damage is similar.
+It's vital to guide the kiwi plant so that the main shoots and trunk won't wind around the trellis wires or lattices; the exact procedure is described in more detail in the wisteria section, as the danger of structural damage is similar.
 On a pergola, the individual wires should be 40 - 50 cm apart, but only every second cable will hold a branch: the other wires will hold the green shoots and leaves of the year.
-For facade trellises, the plant is trained as described under 'shaped trees.'
+For facade trellises, the plant is trained as described under shaped trees.
 The main axes should be 35 - 40 cm apart.
-The kiwi shoots grow very quickly, so leave at least 1.5 metres distance between the trellis and downpipes or lightning rods!
+The kiwi shoots grow very quickly, so leave at least 1.5 metres distance between the trellis and downpipes, eaves, and lightning rods!